cordis-lib/cordis/README.md

 It is cut up in multiple packages/libraries:

-- `@cordis/types`, containing types for the Discord API
 - `@cordis/rest`, containing a REST manager for the Discord API, including a rate limiting system and various utilities
 - `@cordis/gateway`, containing a very flexible way of connecting to Discord's gateway